integralfx/MemTestHelper/DDR4 OC Guide.md

   * On the other hand, motherboards that use T-topology will overclock the best with 4 sticks.
 Using 2 sticks won't impact your maximum memory frequency as much as using 4 sticks on a daisy chain motherboard (?).
   * Most vendors don't advertise what memory trace layout they use, but you can make an educated guess based on the QVL.
 For example, the [Z390 Aorus Master](http://download.gigabyte.asia/FileList/Memory/mb_memory_z390-aorus-master_20190214.pdf) uses a T-Topology layout as its highest validated frequency is with 4 DIMMs.
 If the highest validated frequency were done with 2 DIMMs, it *probably* uses a daisy chain layout.
   * According to Buildzoid, Daisy Chain vs T-Topology only matters above DDR4-4000.
 Following Buildzoid's logic, if you're on Ryzen 3000, this doesn't matter as DDR4-3800 is the typical max memory frequency when running MCLK:FCLK 1:1.
-* Lower end motherboard may not overclock as well, possibly due to the lower PCB quality and number of layers (?).
+* Lower end motherboard may not overclock as well, possibly due to the lower PCB quality and the number of layers (?).

 ## Integrated Circuits (ICs)
 * Knowing what ICs (sometimes referred to as "dies") are in your RAM will give you an idea of what to expect.
 Even if you don't know them you can still overclock your RAM.